23 November 2017

 This represents PKA’s sixth acquisition in the offshore wind sector since 2011, three of which were disposals by Ørsted, including the disposal of a 50% stake in Burbo Bank Extension on which WFW advised Ørsted.
 WFW also advised PKA on its first ever biomass plant investment, in the Teesside Renewable Energy Plant in 2016.

 The WFW London team was led by Partner and Global Energy & Infrastructure Group Head Evan Stergoulis, working closely with Energy & Infrastructure Partners Daisy East, Simon Alsey and Henry Stewart and Debt Securities and Structured Finance Partner Rob McBride.
 They were assisted by Energy & Infrastructure Senior Associates Jon Thursby and Helen Forsey (construction, operations and maintenance), Marianne Khoo, Jennifer Etherington (OFTO tranche), Joe Hesketh (PPAs), Michael Folsom and Natalie Georgiou (financing), Katherine Best (hedging) and Jessica Greenwood (EKF covered tranche) and also by Senior Associate Danny Heathwood and Associates Adam Blythe, Catherine Killeen, Suki Rees, Deepti Sharma, Mark Masson and Natasha Seel.
-Partner Tom Jarvis advised on tax matters.
+Partner Tom Jarvis and Senior Associate Charlotte Williams advised on tax and real estate matters respectively.